it985/my-stars/README.md

 *   [vicky002/AlgoWiki](https://github.com/vicky002/AlgoWiki) - Repository which contains links and resources on different topics of Computer Science.

-*   [assemble/assemble](https://github.com/assemble/assemble) - Get the rocks out of your socks!
-Assemble makes you fast at web development!
-Used by thousands of projects for rapid prototyping, themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websites/static site generator, an alternative to Jekyll for gh-pages and more!
-Gulp- and grunt-friendly.

 *   [kazzkiq/balloon.css](https://github.com/kazzkiq/balloon.css) - Simple tooltips made of pure CSS

 *   [connors/photon](https://github.com/connors/photon) - The fastest way to build beautiful Electron apps using simple HTML and CSS